hjwang0086/CS6300-Final-Project/GroupProject/Docs/TestPlan.md

 | Compare Jobs | Compare selected jobs under the weights setting | 1.
 User select target at least two jobs (current job or offer) <br> 2.
 Each target job calculated under the compare weight setting (if not set, then use the default setting) <br> 3.
 Sort the target jobs by the compare score <br> 4. display the job details on the sorted order | The target jobs are shown in a sorted order | 1. target job is invalid <br> 2. the selected is compared and displayed in the sorted way |  |  |
 | Set Weights | Update the job comparing weight setting | 1.
 Edit the latest weight setting <br> 2. save or cancel | The weight setting is updated. | 1. the action is saved <br> 2 the action is cancelled <br> 3. the information is invalid |  |  |

-#### 2.1 Sample Test Case
+### 2.1 Detailed Test Cases

+**Test Case 1**

+- Purpose: to test function of edit current job
+- Steps:
+    1. Open the app
+    2. Click “SET CURRENT JOB” Button
+    3. *check 1* app should show current job editing screen
+    4. Set current job as following:
+        - Title: “Software Engineer”
+        - Company: “Apple”
+        - Location: “U.S.”
+        - Cost of Living: 25
+        - Yearly Salary: 100000
+        - Yearly Bonus: 50000
+        - Retirement Benefits: 7000000
+        - Relocation Stipend: 5000
+        - RSUA: 200
+    5. Click “SAVE AND EXIT” button to return to main menu
+- Expected result:
+    - Job entered can be found in the database with correct information.
+    - The screen goes back to the main menu.
+- Actual result:
+    - Job entered can be found in the database with correct information.
+    - The screen goes back to the main menu.
+- Pass/Fail: Pass
+- Additional Information:

+**Test Case 2**

 Purpose: to test function of edit current job

 Steps:

 Open the app

 Click “SET CURRENT JOB” Button

 *check 1* app should show current job editing screen

 Set current job as following:

 Title: “Software Engineer”

 Company: “Apple”

 Location: “U.S.”

 Cost of Living: 25

 Yearly Salary: 100000

 Yearly Bonus: 50000

 Retirement Benefits: 7000000

 Relocation Stipend: 5000

 RSUA: 200

-Click “SAVE AND EXIT” button to return to main menu

-Expected result: Job entered can be found in the database with correct information.

-The screen goes back to the main menu.

-Actual result: Job entered can be found in the database with correct information.

-The screen goes back to the main menu.

-Pass/Fail: pass

-Additional Information:

-#### 2.2 Sample Test Case

-Purpose: to test function of edit current job

-Steps:

-Open the app

-Click “SET CURRENT JOB” Button

-*check 1* app should show current job editing screen

-Set current job as following:

-Title: “Software Engineer”

-Company: “Apple”

-Location: “U.S.”

-Cost of Living: 25

-Yearly Salary: 100000

-Yearly Bonus: 50000

-Retirement Benefits: 7000000

-Relocation Stipend: 5000

-RSUA: 200

 Click “CANCEL AND EXIT” button to return to main menu

 Expected result: The database has no change.
 The screen goes back to the main menu.

 Actual result: The database has no change.
 The screen goes back to the main menu.

 Pass/Fail: pass

 Additional Information:

-#### 2.3 Sample Test Case
+**Test Case 3**

 Purpose: to test function of add offer

 Steps:

 Open the app

 Click “ADD OFFER” Button

 *check 1* app should show add offer screen

 Set the new offer as following:

 Title: “Software Engineer”

 Company: “Amazon”

 Location: “U.S.”

 Cost of Living: 25

 Yearly Salary: 100000

 Yearly Bonus: 50000

 Retirement Benefits: 7000000

 Relocation Stipend: 5000

 RSUA: 200

 Click “SAVE” button to save data.

 Expected result: The offer details are saved in database.
 The screen shows a text “Offer has been saved” then turn to a new add job screen

 Actual result: The offer details are saved in database.
 The screen shows a text “Offer has been saved” then turn to a new add job screen

 Pass/Fail:pass

 Additional Information:

-#### 2.4 Sample Test Case
+**Test Case 4**

 Purpose: to test function of add offer

 Steps:

 Open the app

 Click “ADD OFFER” Button

 *check 1* app should show add offer screen

 Set the new offer as following:

 Title: “Software Engineer”

 Company: “Amazon”

 Location: “U.S.”

 Cost of Living: 25

 Yearly Salary: 100000

 Yearly Bonus: 50000

 Retirement Benefits: 7000000

 Relocation Stipend: 5000

 RSUA: 200

 Click “CLEAR” button.

 Expected result: The database has no change.
 The screen shows a new add offer screen

 Actual result: The database has no change.
 The screen shows a new add offer screen

 Pass/Fail: pass

 Additional Information:

-#### 2.5 Sample Test Case
+**Test Case 5**

 Purpose: to test function of add offer

 Steps:

 Open the app

 Click “ADD OFFER” Button

 *check 1* app should show add offer screen

 Set the new offer as following:

 Title: “Software Engineer”

 Company: “Amazon”

 Location: “U.S.”

 Cost of Living: 25

 Yearly Salary: 100000

 Yearly Bonus: 50000

 Retirement Benefits: 7000000

 Relocation Stipend: 5000

 RSUA: 200

 Click “BACK” button to return to main menu

 Expected result: The screen shows the main menu.

 Actual result: The screen shows the main menu.

 Pass/Fail:pass

 Additional Information:

-#### 2.6 Sample Test Case
+**Test Case 6**

 Purpose: to test function of add offer

 Steps:

 Open the app

 Click “ADD OFFER” Button

 *check 1* app should show add offer screen

 Set current job as following:

 Title: “Software Engineer”

 Company: “Apple”

 Location: “U.S.”

 Cost of Living: 25

 Yearly Salary: 200000

 Yearly Bonus: 50000

 Retirement Benefits: 9000000

 Relocation Stipend: 5000

 RSUA: 200

 Set the new offer as following:

 Title: “Software Engineer”

 Company: “Amazon”

 Location: “U.S.”

 Cost of Living: 25

 Yearly Salary: 100000

 Yearly Bonus: 50000

 Retirement Benefits: 7000000

 Relocation Stipend: 5000

 RSUA: 200

 Click “COMPARE” button to start comparing.

 Expected result: The offer is saved correctly in database.
 The screen shows a job comparison screen which displays the offer and current job details.

 Actual result: The offer is saved correctly in database.
 The screen shows a job comparison screen which displays the offer and current job details.

 Pass/Fail:pass

 Additional Information:

-#### 2.7 Sample Test Case
+**Test Case 7**

 Purpose: to test function of add offer

 Steps:

 Open the app

 Click “ADD OFFER” Button

 *check 1* app should show add offer screen

 Set the new offer as following:

 Title: “Software Engineer”

 Company: “Amazon”

 Location: “U.S.”

 Cost of Living: 25

 Yearly Salary: 100000

 Yearly Bonus: 50000

 Retirement Benefits: 7000000

 Relocation Stipend: 5000

 RSUA: 200

 Click “COMPARE” button to start comparing.

 Expected result: The offer is saved correctly in database.
 The screen shows a text ”Please enter current job beforehand” and turn to add job screen.

 Actual result: The offer is saved correctly in database.
 The screen shows a text ”Please enter current job beforehand” and turn to add job screen.

 Pass/Fail:pass

 Additional Information:

-#### 2.8 Sample Test Case
+**Test Case 8**

 Purpose: to test function of set weights

 Steps:

 Open the app

 Click “SET WEIGHTS” Button

 *check 1* app should show weight settings screen

 Set the new offer as following:

 Yearly Salary: 2

 Yearly Bonus: 3

 Retirement Benefits: 0

 Relocation stipend: 0

 Restricted Stock Unit Award: 1

 Click “SAVE AND EXIT” button.

 Expected result: The settings are updated in database.
 The screen shows a text ”Weights have been updated” then turn to the main menu.

 Actual result: The settings are updated in database.
 The screen shows a text ”Weights have been updated” then turn to the main menu.

 Pass/Fail:pass

 Additional Information:

-#### 2.9 Sample Test Case
+**Test Case 9**

 Purpose: to test function of set weights

 Steps:

 Open the app

 Click “SET WEIGHTS” Button

 *check 1* app should show weight settings screen

 Set the new offer as following:

 Yearly Salary: 2

 Yearly Bonus: 3

 Retirement Benefits: 0

 Relocation stipend: 0

 Restricted Stock Unit Award: 1

 Click “CANCEL AND EXIT” button.

 Expected result: The settings keep default value in database.
 The screen turn to the main menu.

 Actual result: The settings keep default value in database.
 The screen turn to the main menu.

 Pass/Fail: pass

 Additional Information:

-#### 2.10 Sample Test Case
+**Test Case 10**

 Purpose: to test function of rank jobs

 Steps:

 Open the app

 Set current job as following:

 Title: “Software Engineer”

 Company: “Apple”

 Location: “U.S.”

 Cost of Living: 25

 Yearly Salary: 200000

 Yearly Bonus: 50000

 Retirement Benefits: 9000000

 Relocation Stipend: 5000

 RSUA: 200

 Set the new offer as following:

 Title: “Software Engineer”

 Company: “Amazon”

 Location: “U.S.”

 Cost of Living: 25

 Yearly Salary: 100000

 Yearly Bonus: 50000

 Retirement Benefits: 7000000

 Relocation Stipend: 5000

 RSUA: 200

 Set the new offer as following:

 Title: “Software Engineer”

 Company: “Zoom”

 Location: “U.S.”

 Cost of Living: 25

 Yearly Salary: 900000

 Yearly Bonus: 50000

 Retirement Benefits: 7000000

 Relocation Stipend: 5000

 RSUA: 200

 Click “RANK JOBS” Button

 *check 1* app should show job ranking screen as following:

 Item 0,Software Engineer,Zoom

 Item 1 Software Engineer, Apple

 Item 2 Software Engineer,Amazon

 Click “MAIN MENU” button.

  the screen displays the jobs in the sorted order.

 Actual result: After click “RANK JOBS” button, the app should show job ranking screen as expected.

 Pass/Fail:pass

 Additional Information:

-#### 2.11 Sample Test Case
+**Test Case 11**

 Purpose: to test function of rank jobs

 Steps:

 Open the app

 Set current job as following:

 Title: “Software Engineer”

 Company: “Apple”

 Location: “U.S.”

 Cost of Living: 25

 Yearly Salary: 200000

 Yearly Bonus: 50000

 Retirement Benefits: 9000000

 Relocation Stipend: 5000

 RSUA: 200

 Click “RANK JOBS” Button

  The screen should display a text ”Please enter job/offers before ranking” .

 Actual result: The screen displays a text ”Please enter job/offers before ranking”

 Pass/Fail: pass

 Additional Information: